xStarbound/xStarbound/README.md

 To build on any reasonably up-to-date Linux distro:

 1. Make sure you have GCC installed; it should come preinstalled on most distros.
+If not, install your distribution's "base development" package.
-2. Install CMake.
-Your distribution's package should be called `cmake`.
+2. Install CMake and optionally Git (if not already installed).
+Your distribution's packages should be called `cmake` and `git`, respectively.
 3. Download the latest source tarball (or clone the repo) and extract.
 4. `cd xSB-2/`
 5. `scripts/linux/setup.sh 3` (increase that `3` to `4` or more if you've got a beefy system).